 In the fall of 1998, ARB increased availability of toxics inventory data to the public by posting these data on its web site (www.arb.ca.gov/ab2588/ab2588.htm), ARB regularly updates this information.
 The District constantly reviews Eastern Kern data and revises the inventory to reflect changes made at facilities within the District.
-During the 2016 reporting year (this Annual Report is based on 2014 and 2015 data, reported in 2015 because of the time required for sources to gather, process, and submit data), updates were made at Trical, Inc, Tehachapi Cummings Water District, California Correctional Institution (Tehachapi), National Cement Company and California Portland Cement Company.
+This Annual Report includes toxic information and data revised from the following facilities: NASA Dryden Flight Research Center, Commodity Resources and Environmental, and Scales Composites, LLC.